ClusterLabs/pacemaker/doc/sphinx/Pacemaker_Explained/local-options.rst

        PCMK_remote_address
      - :ref:`text <text>`
      -
-     - By default, if the Pacemaker Remote service is run on the local node, it will listen for connections on all IP addresses.
+     - By default, if the :ref:`Pacemaker Remote <pacemaker_remote>` service is run on the local node, it will listen for connections on all IP addresses.
 This may be set to one address to listen on instead, as a resolvable hostname or as a numeric IPv4 or IPv6 address.
 When resolving names or listening on all addresses, IPv6 will be preferred if available.
 When listening on an IPv6 address, IPv4 clients will be supported via IPv4-mapped IPv6 addresses.

        Example: ``PCMK_remote_address="192.0.2.1"``